Brand Measurement Case Studies

 • Marathon model goes live — fully populated with causal and statistical data, retraining weekly, updated daily

-• Brand budgets start at ~10% and scale as they earn more budget — backed by the data to support every dollar
+• Brand budgets can start conservatively and scale as they earn more budget — backed by the data to support every dollar

-• Creative feedback loop on what drives incrementality and brand value at every funnel stage
+• Creative feedback loop shows what drives incrementality and Brand Value at every funnel stage

 Day 30+